 If you’ve been diagnosed with attention deficit hyperactivity disorder (ADHD), your healthcare provider may prescribe ADHD medication such as Adderall® to help you treat your symptoms and stay focused on specific tasks.

 Adderall, which contains the ingredients amphetamine and dextroamphetamine, is a stimulant medication that’s used to treat ADHD.

-Below, we’ve explained how Adderall works, as well as the effects it may have on your sexual performance.
-We’ve also explained what you can do if you experience ED after using Adderall to treat your ADHD symptoms.
+Below, we’ve explained how Adderall works, as well as the adverse impact it can have on your erectile function and general sexual performance.

 Adderall is a prescription medication for ADHD.
 It contains the active ingredients amphetamine and dextroamphetamine.

 In addition to Adderall, a range of other medications are used to treat ADHD, including Ritalin®, Concerta®, Vyvanse® and others.

 These medications are typically very effective at treating ADHD.
 Many children and adults with clinically significant ADHD find that medications like Adderall allow them to stay focused, avoid impulsive behaviors and control other common symptoms of ADHD.